 It is a skilled and complex job that follows the rules of typographic design, usually carried out with software specifically designed for the purpose (although, it can be achieved with word-processing software).

-To gain a quick understanding of the work involved in typesetting, pick up a paperback book and study the inside.
+To gain a quick understanding of the work involved in typesetting, look inside any paperback book and study the inside.
 How does the layout of text and pages differ to that of an A4-size, word-processed typescript?

 How long will it take?
 In the hands of an experienced professional typesetter, it may only take a few days to produce the first proof copy.
 Once my colleague has sent this to me, I run a quick check through, onscreen, to ensure that certain elements of the text are displayed as they should be, and are consistent.
 If not, I request that changes are made.
 As there may be some back and forth between me and the typesetter, I suggest between 1–2 weeks for this stage.